Jewel in the Palace: Main characters

-An intelligent, beautiful, and extroverted woman whose outgoing nature and enthusiasm allow her to stand out from the crowd.
+An intelligent, beautiful, and introverted woman whose compassionate nature and enthusiasm allow her to stand out from the crowd.
 Ever since her parents died during a political massacre, she has suffered many hardships and obstacles, especially in the palace, but she overcomes them with strong determination and perseverance.

 Being strong-willed, Jang-geum strives to reach her goal regardless of the obstacles she is facing.
 It is with her extraordinary medical skills and knowledge, as well as her integrity and high ethics to only use her knowledge to heal and cure, that she becomes the first female physician to the king, and named Dae ("the Great") Jang-geum, becoming a third-ranked official, something unheard of at the time for a woman during the Joseon era.